lostella/ISF-2020-Deep-Learning-Workshop/index.md

 ## Presenters

 <p><img align="left" src="./assets/img/januschowski.jpeg" style="padding-right: 15px; padding-top: 5px;"/>
 <b>Tim Januschowski</b> is a Machine Learning Science Manager in Amazon AI Labs.
 He has worked on forecasting since starting his professional career.
-At Amazon, he has produced end-to-end solutions for a wide variety of forecasting problems, from demand forecasting to server capacity forecasting.
-Tim’s personal interests in forecasting span applications, system, algorithm and modeling aspects and the downstream mathematical programming problems.
+At Amazon, he has produced end-to-end solutions for a wide variety of time series analysis applications ranging from anomaly detection to forecasting problems.
+Tim's personal interests in forecasting span applications, system, algorithm and modeling aspects and the downstream mathematical programming problems.
 He studied Mathematics at TU Berlin, IMPA, Rio de Janeiro, and Zuse-Institute Berlin and holds a PhD from University College Cork.
+He serves as a director at the International Institute of Forecasters.
 </p>

 <p><img align="left" src="./assets/img/stella.jpeg" style="padding-right: 15px; padding-top: 5px;"/>